Kay O'Brien

 Kay O'Brien is an American medical drama television series set at fictional Manhattan General Hospital, which aired for one season on CBS from September 25 to November 13, 1986, during the 1986-87 television season.

 Overview

 The series stars Patricia Kalember as Dr. Kay "Kayo" O'Brien.
 CBS had high hopes for this multi-racial medical drama, but it received low ratings and was cancelled after airing just 8 episodes.

 Lifetime bought the rights to the entire series, and has occasionally aired all 12 episodes.

+Premise

+28-year old Kay O'Brien, known to all as "Kayo", is a surgical resident in a New York hospital and, like most residents, she has too many patients, not enough sleep time and one too many superiors on her tail.
+To cap it all, her live-in partner, Sam, has moved out taking the stereo with him.